hyperledger/identus-edge-agent-sdk-ts/docs/index.md

 # Wallet SDK Typescript

 Atala PRISM TypeScript SDK provides a library and documentation for developers to build TypeScript-based SSI applications with Atala PRISM.
-It provides a set of utilities for building SSI Edge Agents speaking DIDComm V2 protocols.
+It offers a set of utilities for building SSI Edge Agents speaking DIDComm V2 protocols.

 Atala PRISM TypeScript SDK provides the following building blocks: